2019 American League Division Series

-The higher seeded team of each series hosted Games 1, 2, and (if necessary) 5, while the lower seeded team hosted Game 3 and (if necessary) 4.
+The team with the better regular season record (higher-seed) of each series hosted Games 1, 2, and (if necessary) 5, while the other team hosted Game 3 and (if necessary) 4.

 For the third straight year, Major League Baseball sold presenting sponsorships to all of its postseason series.
 This ALDS was sponsored by Doosan and officially known as the 2019 American League Division Series presented by Doosan.
 The Yankees and Astros won their series to advance to the American League Championship Series.

 The Astros defeated the Yankees in the ALCS, then lost the 2019 World Series to the National League champion Washington Nationals.

 Background

-Seeds one through three were determined by regular season winning percentages among division-winning teams.
-Those seeds were locked in as of the completion of games of September 27.
+Seeds 1–3 were determined by regular season winning percentages among division-winning teams, having locked in as of the completion of games of September 27.
 The final seed was the winner of the American League Wild Card Game.

-The top seed, the Houston Astros (winner of the American League West), had home advantage against the fifth-seeded Tampa Bay Rays, who defeated the Oakland Athletics in the Wild Card Game.
+The Houston Astros, the American League West champion, 1 seed in AL, and had the best record, giving them home-field advantage throughout the playoffs, had home advantage against the fifth-seeded Tampa Bay Rays, who defeated the Oakland Athletics in the Wild Card Game.
 In the regular season, Tampa Bay won the season series against Houston 4–3, with three of their four wins coming at home to open the season.

-The second seed, the New York Yankees (winner of the American League East), had home advantage against the third seed, the Minnesota Twins (winner of the American League Central).
+The New York Yankees, winner of the American League East and 2 seed, had home advantage against the Minnesota Twins, the American League Central champions and 3 seed.
 The Yankees won four of six games against the Twins in the regular season.
 In a three-game series in Minneapolis in July, the teams combined for 57 total runs and 20 home runs.